MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/2-choose-a-messaging-platform.md

 * Supports unlimited queue size (versus 80-GB limit for Service Bus queues).
 * Maintains a log of all messages.

-## How to choose a communication technology
+## How to choose a communications technology

-You''ve seen the different concepts and the implementations Azure provides.
+You've seen the different concepts and the implementations Azure provides.
 Next, consider what your decision process should look like for each of your communications.

 ### Considerations

 As you choose a method for sending and receiving messages, consider the following questions:

-1. Is the communication an event?
+* Is the communication an event?
 If so, consider using Event Grid or Event Hubs.

-1. Should a single message be delivered to more than one destination?
+* Should a single message be delivered to more than one destination?
 If so, use a Service Bus topic.
 Otherwise, use a Service Bus queue.

-#### Queues: Service Bus vs. storage
+### Queues: Service Bus vs. storage

 If you decide that you need a queue, narrow down your choice further.